dakk/sail-station/README.md

 systemctl start ssh
 ```

-Connect all devices and install the configuration:
+Connect all devices and install the configuration.
+To connect many usb devices, use an hub with additional
+usb power.

 ```bash
 sudo bash install.sh